We’re currently introducing a new design and are making sure everything works.

-The Licensing Act 2003 makes provision for an interested party or a responsible authority to apply for the review of a premises licence or a club premises certificate.
+The Licensing Act 2003 makes provision for the review of a premises licence or a club premises certificate.

 The licensing system generally provides a light touch approach and allows for the reviews process to be used as a mechanism when problems arise in respect of premises.